-The Group's financial statements reflect \$230.1 million of the \$293.0 million charge representing the impairment attributable to the assets reflected in the Group's financial statements.
+The Group's financial statements reflect \$230.1 million of the \$293.0 million charge representing the impairment attributable to the assets.
 Tenneco has informed PCA that the remaining \$62.9 million charge primarily includes liabilities for direct incremental costs of sales, severance costs and other contractual obligations directly related to the containerboard transaction, and the impairment of other containerboard-related assets not contributed to PCA.
 The \$62.9 million charge is not part of the Group's financial statements.